Your LLM Agents are Temporally Blind: The Misalignment Between Tool Use Decisions and Human Time Perception: Introduction

-Our core contributions can be summarized as follows: \begin{itemize} \item We identify \textbf{temporal blindness} as a critical limitation of LLM agents in multi-turn interactions, where models fail to account for the passage of real-world time between messages and actions, resulting in either over-reliance or under-reliance on prior context. \item We introduce \underline{\textbf{Ti}me-aware \textbf{c}onversational \textbf{To}ol-\textbf{c}alling v1} (\textbf{\dsname}), a diverse test set with 700+ multi-turn user-agent trajectories across 34 scenarios that vary in time sensitivity, designed to systematically evaluate how well multi-turn LLMs align tool-calling decisions with human temporal perception. \item We evaluate a wide range of contemporary LLMs, showing that without temporal information, alignment with human preferences is only marginally above chance, and that timestamp augmentation with prompt-based mitigations provide limited improvements, underscoring the need for specific post-training alignment. \end{itemize}
+We evaluate a wide range of contemporary LLM agents on \dsname~under two conditions: with and without explicit timestamp augmentation in the dialogue messages.
+This setup allows us to measure how temporal information influences tool-calling decisions and their alignment with human preference.
+Our findings reveal that, in the absence of time signals, agents perform similarly to random guessing in terms of alignment rate.
+Moreover, even with time information given, the overall alignment rate is still poor, with the best-performing model achieving a normalized alignment rate less than 65\%.
+We also analyze the correlation between alignment rate and conversation length, and diagnose why reasoning yields little help in improving the alignment results.
+We further make prompting and post-training based alignment efforts using a subset of \dsname~to offer a first step towards understanding and mitigating the temporal blindness issue in multi-turn LLM agents.
+Our core contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We identify \textbf{temporal blindness} as a critical limitation of LLM agents in multi-turn interactions, where models fail to account for the passage of real-world time between messages and actions, resulting in either over-reliance or under-reliance on prior context. \item We introduce \textbf{Ti}me-aware \textbf{c}onversational \textbf{To}ol-\textbf{c}alling (\textbf{\dsname}), a diverse dataset with 1800+ multi-turn user-agent trajectories across 76 scenarios that vary in time sensitivity, designed to systematically evaluate how well multi-turn LLMs align tool-calling decisions with human temporal perception. \item We evaluate a wide range of contemporary LLM agents on \dsname~and perform detailed analysis on their failure modes.
+We further compare prompting and post-training strategies and show the strong potential of targeted post-training as a necessary step for achieving effective temporal alignment. \end{itemize}